 With the ongoing support of the Premier League and the Professional Footballers’ Association, the Football Initiative works with over 40 Premier League and Football League Clubs helping young people develop their confidence, motivation and team working skills.

 Current first team forward, Fraizer Campbell and ex-player and club legend/first team coach, John Salako, were part of a panel that spoke to the audience on the theme of ‘what football has taught me’.
-Prince’s Trust alumni and now Crystal Palace FC Foundation coach, Emmanuel Nwanze, was also on hand to give a personal account of his journey from a project participant to a fully qualified coach.
+Prince’s Trust alumni and now Palace for Life Foundation coach, Emmanuel Nwanze, was also on hand to give a personal account of his journey from a project participant to a fully qualified coach.

 Fraizer Campbell, Crystal Palace FC first team and Prince’s Trust Ambassador, said: “There have been many tough points throughout my development as a footballer and there is a certain element of ‘unknown’ when you pursue a career in sport.
 I want to give inspiration to these youngsters, who may have grown up in difficult circumstances, to meet any challenge with courage and determination.
-The Crystal Palace FC Foundation do fantastic work in our surrounding community and partnered with The Prince’s Trust, provide a great support network for youngsters to realise their potential through sport.”
+The Palace for Life Foundation do fantastic work in our surrounding community and partnered with The Prince’s Trust, provide a great support network for youngsters to realise their potential through sport.”

-Emmanuel Nwanze, Prince’s Trust graduate and Crystal Palace FC Coach, said: “The coaches and mentors I have worked with at the Crystal Palace FC Foundation have given me the confidence to pursue something I didn’t know I was good at, or even had an interest in.
+Emmanuel Nwanze, Prince’s Trust graduate and Crystal Palace FC Coach, said: “The coaches and mentors I have worked with at the Palace for Life Foundation have given me the confidence to pursue something I didn’t know I was good at, or even had an interest in.
 My journey is perfectly summed up in the phrase ‘dare to dream’ and I hope that my story will provide the inspiration for other young people to follow in my footsteps.”

 Richard Scudamore, Premier League Chief Executive, said: “The Premier League and The Prince’s Trust have championed the power of sport to change lives over the past 18 years.
 It’s amazing to think that, through our Football Initiative, 25,000 young people have discovered how sport can boost confidence, provide motivation and deliver the essential team-working skills needed in the world of work.”